- Mass Communication equipment can only be used by students, faculty, and staff in the MC program. There are no exceptions to this policy.

 - The final edited project must be made available in a Special Projects folder on the Evo Server.

-To have access to the NBS-BEA camera, a student must:
+To have access to the BEA camera, a student must:

-- Be an active, dues-paying member of the University of Montevallo’s chapter of the National Broadcasting Society and Broadcast Education Association.
+- Be an active, dues-paying member of the University of Montevallo’s chapter of the Broadcast Education Association.

 - To be considered an “active member,” you must regularly attend NBS-BEA meetings and participate in NBS-BEA-related activities.
-Simply paying NBS-BEA dues does not qualify as being active.
+Simply paying BEA dues does not qualify as being active.

-- Only use the camera for video projects for the UM NBS-BEA chapter or MC class projects
+- Only use the camera for video projects for the UM BEA chapter or MC class projects

-- Any use for non-NBS-BEA or non-MC class projects will result in permanent loss of checkout privileges for the NBS-BEA camera and related gear
+- Any use for non-BEA or non-MC class projects will result in permanent loss of checkout privileges for the BEA camera and related gear

-- NBS-BEA video projects get priority over use for MC class-related projects when making reservations in UReserve
+- BEA video projects get priority over use for MC class-related projects when making reservations in EQ Checkout

-- Submit a written proposal for their video project* to at least one of the three UM NBS-BEA co-advisors
+- Submit a written proposal for their video project* to the chapter’s faculty advisor (Dr. Dean)

-- (Dr. Cofield, Dr. Finklea, Mr. Pruitt), including a list of all active NBS members and non-members who plan to participate.
+- The proposal should include a list of all active BEA members and non-members who plan to participate.

 - This proposal should be submitted at least one week before the equipment is needed.
 Proposals are not required for MC class projects.

-- The majority of the crew for the project must be active NBS-BEA members
+- The majority of the crew for the project must be active BEA members

-- Demonstrate proficiency operating the XA10 and accessories to one of the NBS-BEA co-advisors or MC Equipment Manager before checking out the gear.
+- Demonstrate proficiency operating the XA10 and accessories to either the BEA advisors, Mrs. Darlene Littleton, or the MC Equipment Manager before checking out the gear.

-Special Note: Any of the NBS-BEA co-advisors may veto any proposed video project for any reason.
+Special Note: Any of the MC faculty member may veto any proposed video project for any reason.